DevExpress-Examples/winforms-grid-highlight-modified-cells/Readme.md

 # WinForms Data Grid - Highlight modified cells

+> **Note**
+>
+> In v19.1+, you can use the [FormatConditionRuleDataUpdate class](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.FormatConditionRuleDataUpdate) to highlight a cell with a custom icon and/or appearance settings for a limited time when a cell value changes in GridView, BandedGridView, and AdvBandedGridView.
+[Example](https://docs.devexpress.com/WindowsForms/400738/controls-and-libraries/data-grid/examples/conditional-formatting/how-to-temporarily-highlight-a-cell-when-a-value-changes)

 This example shows how to highlight modified cells.

 Once the user changes a cell's value, the cell is added to the `modifiedCells` collection: